 "The government must also consider allowing the 4.25 million self-employed access to tax-deductible training.
 The UK is one of the only countries in the OECD not to allow this."

-The Access All Areas: People report found that the Apprenticeships Levy has not had the impact on training it was expected to have.
-Research shows that fewer than one third of levy-paying employers say it has led them to increase the amount they spend on training.
+The Access All Areas: People report found that the Apprenticeship Levy has not had the impact on training it was expected to have.
+Research shows that fewer than one-third of levy-paying employers say it has led them to increase the amount they spend on training.
 This is down from 45% in July 2017, showing confidence in the levy has dwindled since it was introduced.

 Many start-ups and small businesses need adaptable skills, with workers who can work across several roles.

 The Enterprise Nation report identified a major untapped opportunity to equip young people with entrepreneurial skills that employers want, and employees favour themselves.
-More than half (51%) of young people have thought about or already have started a business.
+More than half (51%) of young people have thought about starting or have already started a business.